SavickTso/MOVE_UR_ASSoonaspossible/README.md

 docker compose run --rm ur_ros2_cartesianmove
 ```

+**Notice that I specify robot model as UR10e, make sure to search the codebase and replace them with yours.**

 ### Use pilz planner

 Commands above are using default OMPL planner, to use the pilz planner's PTP planning, try: